Kawa Ada: Career

 In 2014, Ada wrote his second play, The Wanderers, which combines comedy, kinky sex, suicide, ghosts, hysteria, nudity and religious imagery, on the backdrop of an otherwise timeless tale of father-son conflict.
-Although the production of the play by Cahoots Theatre garnered mixed reviews, the depth and richness of the text would soon be rehabilitated and go on to be studied in universities.
+Although the production of the play by Cahoots Theatre garnered mixed reviews, the text would go on to be studied in universities.
 The same year, Ada released his first short film, Jihad Gigolo, which he wrote, produced and starred in: the story of a young man who makes ends meet by dressing up as a "terrorist call boy" to fulfill the weird fantasies of his clients, until his girlfriend and the Secret Service find out.
 The movie premiered at the ReelWorld Film Festival where it was received well.

 The next year, Ada was highly praised for his part in Accidental Death of an Anarchist.
 Theatre critic Amanda Campbell declared that "Kawa Ada, as the Madman, is a breathtaking tour de force, bursting with energy and words and playful shenanigans that cascade out of him with breakneck speed and formidable urgency.", while Robert Crew of The Star wrote: "Kawa Ada is a marvel in the role.
 He swaggers, skips, hops into someone’s lap, overacts to the hilt, mugs and wows the audiences with a smile that could melt a Newfoundland iceberg."
 The performance earned him a Dora award, and he was named NOW Magazine's Toronto's Best Male Actor.
 This success was immediately followed, the same year, by another noted performance in Bombay Black.
 In this play, Ada was cast as Aspara, a young female dancer who makes a living by dancing for men in private.
 At first, he was reticent to "take away" a role written for a woman, but he was convinced to take on the challenge as an opportunity to question gender in a patriarchal society.
 He choreographed himself the dances, which were deemed "enchanting" and "impossibly ethereal".
 The hard work that went into Ada's interpretation of Aspara was praised, eventually earning him the Toronto Theatre Critics Award for Best Male Actor of the Year.
 In a radio interview, he explained his artistic approach thusly: